mihdan/mytracker-wordpress/README.md

-# Что такое MyTracker
+# About MyTracker

-MyTracker — мультиплатформенная система аналитики и атрибуции для мобильных приложений и сайтов.
+MyTracker — Analytics and attribution system for mobile apps and websites.